PrzemyslawSochon/CPP-Calculator/README.md

 ### Standardization

 After thousands of years, you might expect that something fundamental as mathematics, would have developed into a universal language with uniform symbols and their interpretation.
-While it's true to some extent, I found a lot of irregularities in straightforward tasks.
-For example, does `^` mean exponentiation or XOR bitwise operation?
+Nah, simplicity is banned in humanity lore.
+Does `^` mean exponentiation or XOR bitwise operation?
 Should we treat a dash as a minus, or is it a separate symbol?
 How about periods and commas?
 And brackets?
 Should only parenthesis be allowed to dictate the order of operations, or do we want to live in a friendly, inclusive math world where you can throw braces and chevrons as well?
-I don't know, so I'm leaving the choice to you, my dear user.
 With a sleek menu, you can choose how the calculator should perform some of its tasks.
 (You can't actually throw bitwise operation in the middle of arithmetic equation, it's nonsense.)

 ### Solution